 In password prompt On mode, you are prompted for the power-on password when you turn on the computer.
-Until the correct password is entered, the computer operating system will not start, and you will not be able to use the keyboard to input any other information.
-If you have a mouse connected to the mouse connector, it will remain locked.
-If you have a mouse connected to a serial port, it will be activated when the computer is started, regardless of whether a password is set.
+Until the correct password is entered, the computer operating system will not start, and you will not able able to use the keyboard or mouse to input any other information.

-Note: If Remote Administration is enabled, you cannot select On.
+- If you have a mouse connected to a serial port, it will be activated when the computer is started, regardless of whether a password is set. - If Remote Administration is enabled, you cannot select On.
 In this case, select Dual.
-If you set this mode to On when Remote Administration is enabled, it will automatically be reset to Dual.
-For more information, see "Setting Remote Administration" on page 49.
+If you try to set this mode to On when Remote Administration is enabled, it will automatically be reset to Dual.
+For more information, see "Setting Remote Administration" on page 48.